LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 {{< /katex >}}

-## RLVR -- "Good" as Verified
+## RLVR — "Good" as Verified

-Recent advanced LLMs, such as o3-mini, have achieved performance comparable to åhuman experts in domains like Olympic math (Balunović et al., 2025).
+Recent advanced LLMs, such as o3-mini, have achieved performance comparable to human experts in domains like Olympic math (Balunović et al., 2025).
 In this case,

 <span class="text-danger"><strong>Does general human general values really matter?</strong></span>